bluntwizard/steam_deck_dub_edition/docs/ARCHITECTURE.md

-# Steam Deck DUB Edition Architecture
+# Grimoire Architecture

-This document provides an overview of the Steam Deck DUB Edition architecture, including component interactions and design patterns.
+This document provides an overview of the Grimoire architecture, including component interactions and design patterns.

 ## System Overview

-The Steam Deck DUB Edition is a web-based documentation and guide application with offline support, designed to provide information about the Steam Deck hardware and software.
+The Grimoire is a web-based documentation and guide application with offline support, designed to provide information about the Steam Deck hardware and software.
 The application is built with a modular architecture that emphasizes maintainability, performance, and accessibility.

 ## Core Architecture